A student worker showing his phone to a staff member

 Belmont Student Employees (BSE)

-Belmont Student Employees (BSE) make up the majority of student workers on campus and are a valuable asset to the greater university community.
-BSE student wages are solely paid for by the department for which they work.
+Belmont Student Employees represent the majority of workers on campus and are a valuable asset to the university community.
+BSE student wages are solely paid by the department they work for.

-Federal Work-Study (FWS) is a financial aid program that allows students to work on-campus or with approved off-campus community service employers to earn money to pay for college expenses.
-Eligible students are awarded FWS when they complete their Free Application for Federal Student Aid (FAFSA)
+The Federal Work-Study (FWS) program provides financial aid to students who are willing to work either on-campus or with pre-approved off-campus community service employers to earn money to pay for their college expenses.
+Students who complete their Free Application for Federal Student Aid (FAFSA) are eligible for the FWS program

 To be eligible for BU Student Employment: